The archive

 The conversation starter

-Most people never talk about giving because they don't know how to start without sounding preachy.
-Five openings that actually work, backed by research on social norms and charitable behaviour.
+Most people never talk about giving because they can't start without sounding preachy.
+Five openings that work, backed by research on social norms.

 24 April 2026 · 6 min read